The Roots of Performance Disparity in Multilingual Language Models: Intrinsic Modeling Difficulty or Design Choices?: Linguistic Properties

 \subsection{Lexical Diversity and Vocabulary Size}

 Lexical diversity captures how many distinct lexical types (lexemes and multiword expressions) a corpus contains and how evenly their frequencies are distributed.
-In human language acquisition, learning is strongly frequency-driven: low-frequency items are acquired later and remain harder to access, reflecting the long-tailed (Zipfian) distribution of words~\citep{futrell2021zipf, zipf1935psycho}.
+In human language acquisition, learning is strongly frequency-driven: high-frequency forms are acquired earlier, while low-frequency items are acquired later and remain harder to access~\citep{ambridge2015ubiquity}, reflecting the long-tailed (Zipfian) distribution of words~\citep{zipf1935psycho}.
 This connects lexical diversity to learnability: larger effective vocabularies entail longer tails of rare items, raising sample complexity for learning word meanings even if speakers ultimately master them.

-Cross-linguistic differences in lexical diversity reflect lexicalization choices (what is expressed as a single word versus a multiword expression) and word-formation productivity (derivation and compounding)~\citep{booij_2005_compound_derivation, baayen_2009_productivity, booij_2010_construction_morphology}.
-For instance, languages differ in how motion events are lexicalized (e.g., encoding manner versus path in the verb)~\citep{talmy_2000_cogsem, allen-etal-2007-manner-path}.
-Lexical diversity is typically measured from word-segmented corpora via type-frequency distributions, using indices like Type-Token Ratio and its length-normalized variants~\citep{covington_mcfall_2010_mattr, mccarthy_jarvis_2010_mtld, kettunen_2014_ttr_morph, fergadiotis_wright_green_2015_ld, bestgen_2024_twofold}.\footnote{In corpus linguistics, these indices typically treat ``tokens'' as word tokens in a word-segmented corpus (not subword tokens produced by NLP tokenizers).}
+Cross-linguistic differences in lexical diversity reflect lexicalization choices (what is expressed as a single word versus a multiword expression) and word-formation productivity (derivation and compounding)~\citep{booij2005compounding, baayen2009productivity}.
+For instance, languages differ in how motion events are lexicalized (e.g., encoding manner versus path in the verb)~\citep{talmy2000cogsem, allen2007manner}.
+Lexical diversity is typically measured from word-segmented corpora via type-frequency distributions, using indices like Type-Token Ratio and its length-normalized variants~\citep{covington2010mattr, mccarthy2010mtld, kettunen2014ttr}.\footnote{In corpus linguistics, these indices typically treat ``tokens'' as word tokens in a word-segmented corpus (not subword tokens produced by NLP tokenizers).}